thomX75/nixos-modules/XnViewMP/README.md

-This module facilitates the installation of the XnViewMP's AppImage package into NixOS.
+This module facilitates the packaging of the XnViewMP's AppImage into NixOS.
 It was created and tested on NixOS 23.11 with KDE.

 This readme serves as a quick guide to installing XnViewMP on NixOS.